Karelics/keycloak-authentication-extensions/README.md

 ```
 To build the package, execute `mvn package` command, which creates `target/deploy/authentication-extensions-module-0.1.jar` package file.

-To deploy the package to keycloak, it needs to be placed in the `/opt/keycloak/providers` directory of the Keycloak and execute `build` or `start` command of Keycloak.
+To deploy the package to keycloak, place it in the `/opt/keycloak/providers` directory of the Keycloak and execute `build` or `start` command of Keycloak.

+After deployment, the condition "Condition - SSO configured" becomes available in the conditions of the authentication flows in the Keycloak administration panel.